Justice Storytellers:

 Who is this for?

-This workshop is for you if 1) you’re doing justice and liberation-rooted work, 2) you have a story you’re longing to tell, and 3) you identify as Black, Indigenous, or a person of color.
+This workshop is for you if 1) you’re doing justice and liberation-rooted work, 2) you have a story you’re longing to tell, and 3) you identify as Black, Indigenous, and/or a person of color.
 Ideally, you:

 • have a specific narrative project you want to work on (can be at any stage of development, any format or genre)